edkedk99/streamlit_sql/README.md

 ## Introduction

+Creating a CRUD interface can be a tedious and repetitive task.
+This package is intended to replace all of that with a few lines of code that involves simply creating a sqlalchemy statement and calling the main *SqlUi* class with only 3 required arguments.
+All extra and advanced features are available by supplying non-required arguments to the class initialization.

-This package shows a CRUD frontend to a database using sqlalchemy in a streamlit app.
-With just one line of code, show the data as table and allow the user to **read, filter, update, create and delete rows** with many useful features.
+When the main class is initialized, it will display the database table data with most of the expected features of a crud interface, so the user will be able to **read, filter, update, create and delete rows** with many useful features.

 ## Demo